devicuyy/python_tutorial/README.md

 I went to Taiwan with zero skill in Mandarin and went to a college majoring in Finance with full Mandarin Langauage Courses.
 I had really a hard time at the moment but I am truly beyond blessed and grateful for that.
 I often think back about my first year in Taiwan and how it shaped me in so many ways and had shaped me become the person that i am now.

-I can't believe I've already 5 years here in Taiwan.
-I am looking forward to have a working experience here after I graduated.
+I can't believe I've already 5 years here in Taiwan but I am still hoping and looking forward to have a working experience here after I graduated.